PDAL/PDAL/doc/stages/filters.divider.md

 ## `expression` Example

-This pipeline will create a new view every time a point that satisfies the expression `UserData == 122`.
-It can be used in combination with `count` to enforce a _run_ of points that must satisfy the expression before splitting the view.
+This pipeline will create a new view every time a point that satisfies the expression `UserData == 122` is encountered.
+Use in combination with {ref}`filters.sort` to control ordering of points to determine split locations.

 ```json
 [